 Basis of the Report

 If the search has been conducted on the basis of a translation of the international application (see paragraph 15.14), this is indicated in item 1 of the first sheet of the international search report.
-This item also includes indications of whether a rectification of an obvious mistake has been taken into account, and a reference to any details relating to sequence listings used, and an indication of whether an earlier search has been taken into account (see also paragraphs and 16.62.
+This item also includes indications of whether a rectification of an obvious mistake has been taken into account, and a reference to any details relating to sequence listings used, and an indication of whether an earlier search has been taken into account (see also paragraphs 15.15 to 15.17 and 16.62).

 Nucleotide and/or Amino Acid Sequence Listings and Related Tables

-Where the application discloses any nucleotide and/or amino acid, box 1.b of the first sheet is checked and Box No. I (appearing on “continuation of first sheet (1)”) indicates the form (that is, whether in paper copy or computer readable form) and status (that is, whether filed with the international application or later, for the purposes of search) of the sequence listing, and any related tables, that the search was carried out on.
+Where the application discloses any nucleotide and/or amino acid, box 1.b of the first sheet is checked and Box No. I (appearing on “continuation of first sheet (1)”) indicates the form (that is, whether in paper or electronic form) and status (that is, whether filed with the international application or later, for the purposes of search) of the sequence listing, and any related tables, that the search was carried out on.
 See paragraphs 4.15 and 15.12 for further details.

 Reference to Main International Search Report

 In the case of supplementary international search reports, item 1.d of the first sheet indicates whether the international search report was received in time for it to be able to take it into account.
 If the international search report was not taken into account, it may be necessary to include an indication of any assumptions which were made as to the scope of the main international search in the Annex of Form PCT/SISA/501 concerning the scope of the supplementary international search (see paragraph 15.93).

 Restriction of the Subject of the International Search

 The report indicates whether the search was restricted or not for any of the reasons indicated below.
 If any such restrictions are applied, the claims in respect of which a search has not been carried out are identified and the reasons for this are indicated.
 The four categories where such restrictions may arise are: